 The "scissor" move of his Rock Scissors 'n' Paper technique was eye-gouging and sometimes he'd use this technique by pretending to use one move and instead using another one (shouting "paper" and using "rock" instead, for example).
 He also resisted Tien's Solar Flare technique by wearing Master Roshi's sunglasses.

 He escapes from being strangled by Frieza by biting the latter's tail.
 He also bites Kid Buu when he was fighting him as a Super Saiyan 3, but this time it was mostly played for comedy (Kid Buu bites him first).
 He also bit King Piccolo's thumb in their first fight.

 Before then, he planned to defeat his brother Raditz by grabbing his tail.

-Vegeta notably threw sand in Zarbon's eyes to temporarily blind him, after which he punched him in the back, breaking his armour.
+He notably throws sand in Zarbon's eyes to temporarily blind him, after which he punches him in the back, breaking his armour.

 Vegeta defeats Guldo when the latter is distracted with attempting to kill Krilin and Gohan.
 Guldo blames Vegeta of cheating but Vegeta has a proper response:

 Vegeta: There's no such thing as fair or unfair in battle.
 There is only victory or, in your case, defeat.

 He kills two of the Ginyu Force members while they're unable to defend themselves.

 King Piccolo is also this.
 He immediately kills Chiaotzu when he tries to sabotage King Piccolo's quest for immortality by making his wish to Shenron before Piccolo does.
 He also checks Goku's pulse before confirming he is dead in their first battle.
 He's a Magnificent Bastard for a reason and the only villain to ever outright win.